Jordan-Gallivan/PriorityQueue/README.md

 A queue data structure that maintains a maximum heap property.

+## Installation

+1. File > Add Package Dependency
+2. Type https://github.com/Jordan-Gallivan/PriorityQueue in the search window.
+3. Select "Add Package"
+4. Enjoy!

+## How to Use

 You can use a priority queue instead of a queue when the maximum element in the queue must be accessible in O(1) time without modifying the queue, or O(log *n*) time by removing the maximum element.